mwojnars/hypertag/docs/pypi.md

 or the complete **[Language Reference](http://hypertag.io/#language-reference)** for details.

-Hypertag is a modern language for front-end development that allows writing markup documents in a way similar to writing Python scripts, where [indentation](http://hypertag.io/#layout) determines relationships between nested elements and removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing HTML5 and other markup documents in a way similar to writing Python scripts, where [indentation](http://hypertag.io/#layout) determines relationships between nested elements and removes the need for explicit closing tags.
 Hypertag provides: